 751 20 UPPSALA

-I am a doctoral student in Political Science at the Department of Government.
-My research focuses on political selections (renomination in particular) and broadly relates to debates on legislative careers and their longeivity, political seniority, party behaviour and discrimination.
-My teaching interests span comparative politics, development studies as well as social science methodology.
+I am a doctoral student in political science at the Department of Government.
+My research focuses on political selections (incumbent renomination in particular) and broadly relates to debates on legislative careers and their longeivity, political seniority, party behaviour and gender discrimination.
+My teaching interests span comparative politics and social science methodology.

 Also available at